Fziliotti/FPS-SDev/README.md

-# FrontPageSass
+# One Page Fziliotti

-## A simple project for testing SASS and CSS3 animations
+## A simple One Page to study SASS, Gulp, Animations, Canvas and the Progressive Web Apps

 - clone the project
 - run: npm install